ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/perform-operations-lazily.dotnet.markdown

-# Session : How to perform operations lazily?
+# Session : How to Perform Operations Lazily

 Operation execution for operations such as `Load`, `Load with Includes`, `LoadStartingWith` and queries can be deferred till needed using **lazy session operations**.
 Those operations ca be accessed using `Lazily` property found in `Advanced` session operations.